 Bergen Exchanges on Law & Social Transformation

-Welcome to the 2018 Bergen Exchanges on Law & Social Transformation!
 The Bergen Exchanges is a meeting place for scholars and practitioners from across the globe who seek to understand how law serves as an instrument of change – and how it shapes and is shaped by power relations.
-During a week of public discussions, we examine strategic uses of rights and law and how legal institutions function as arenas for political contestation (lawfare).This year we have a special focus on health and the law and the rights of the child.
+During a week of public discussions, we examine strategic uses of rights and law and how legal institutions function as arenas for political contestation (lawfare).
+In 2019, the main focus areas will be natural resources, corruption and indigenous peoples.

 The multi-disciplinary and international nature of the Bergen Exchanges makes it a unique space for improving research strategies and methods to grasp the effects of law and lawfare.
 This includes the use of legal instruments by governments to shape societies – whether through constitutional change, international treaties, statutes or regulations – as well as by social actors who go to court or otherwise engage rights and law to advance their goals.
 Effects take different forms.
 How legal strategies alter political dynamics, ideas and discourses can be as important for long term transformation as more immediate changes in laws, policies, or the distribution of resources.
 We also seek to better understand the functioning of legal and administrative institutions as they adjudicate, interpret and implement legal norms.